Keep kids coming back with these 8 great back-to-school ideas!

 Your kids will love to document their experiences in your class, starting on their very first day.

-Get This: You’ll need a home video recorder, a variety of costumes, props, and a stage area where kids can act out various biblical events and conduct peer interviews on camera.
+- and a stage area where kids can act out various biblical events and conduct peer interviews on camera.
 Your stage area can be as simple as a plain wall in your class.

 Do This: This ongoing activity with your group is a great way to break the ice, keep kids engaged, and even to sum up your year together.
 Begin on your first day by challenging kids to work together to act out one event from your lesson…in five minutes or less.
 You can serve as the camera person and you can pick the scene, but have kids work together as fast as they can to get in costume and act out parts.